 When you listen over Bluetooth with the default frequency response, you’ll hear that bass notes sound a bit louder than it does from other headsets (e.g., the Shure AONIC 40).
 Those who aren’t bass heads may not appreciate this, but you can easily adjust it through the mobile app’s EQ module.
 Midrange and treble notes sound great and require very little, if any, tinkering.

-You can see in the frequency response comparison chart above that the WH-1000XM3 sounds different depending on how you connect the headset.
+The frequency response comparison chart above shows that the WH-1000XM3 sounds different depending on how you connect the headset.
 The wired active mode sounds best, with wireless listening taking a close second.
 You’ll notice a big difference in the bass response if you listen passively in wired mode, meaning the headset is off with no ANC enabled.

 The Sony Headphones Connect app has a great equalization module that lets you customize the sound.